Janey Play

 Fish can be done even simpler. like below.

-Usually I season the fish with salt, sometimes salt and pepper, let sit for about 30 minutes (longer if thicker,) then dry- or pan-fry them.
+Usually I season the fish with salt, sometimes salt and pepper or paprika, let sit for about 30 minutes or longer, then dry- or pan-fry them.
 Dry-fry is same as pan-fry minus the oil.
 Optional: lemon (use as part of seasoning or sprinkle over fish when done cooking.)

-I used to pan-fry fish with oil, but I've recently started dry-frying them (no oil added) over medium heat in the non-stick pan.
+For fish with more oil, I've dry-fried them over medium heat in a non-stick pan when I'm cooking the fish by itself (e.g. no ginger or onion or other herbs.)
 Made sure the pan is hot (but not burning) before you put the fish in.
-I think fish will stick to the bottom more easily if you don't heat up the pan first.
-So far I've dry-fried red snapper (the whole fish in the picture above,) salmon, branzino, and arctic char, all turned out great.
+Fish will stick to the bottom more easily if you don't heat up the pan first.
+So far I've dry-fried salmon, branzino, and arctic char, all turned out great.

-For lean fish like shark, halibut, and swordfish, pay-fry with some oil is still the best.
+For lean fish like shark, barramundi, halibut, and swordfish, pay-fry with some oil is still the best.

 Garlic Butter Prawns